terrychou/iVim/README.md

 There are many limitations, obviously.
 The main one is that shell commands can only act (read files, create files, etc) inside iVim sandbox.
 The other is that you need to redirect the output: "!ls" produces nothing, "!ls > result" does.
 Commands sent by iVim plugins do this naturally, but it also applies to commands you write yourself.

 There is only a small number of shell commands available.
-See inside ios_system.m to pick the commands you want.
-You will need the frameworks from my [Blinkshell fork](https://github.com/holzschu/blink), inside the `AppleSource` directory: file_cmds_265.50.1, libarchive, shell_cmds-198, text_cmds-97.
+See inside `ios_system.m` to pick the commands you want.
+You will need the frameworks from my [Blinkshell fork](https://github.com/holzschu/blink), inside the `AppleSource` directory: `file_cmds_265.50.1`, `libarchive`, `shell_cmds-198`, `text_cmds-97`.

 The most useful are: rmdir (not available otherwise), grep (to operate on log files), and gzip/gunzip, which lets you edit gzipped files directly.

+Additional commands are available from my ports of [python](https://github.com/holzschu/python_ios) and [TeX](https://github.com/holzschu/lib-tex).
+These only provide the commands.
+You will need to download the auxiliary files (python modules, TeX formats and style files) yourself, inside iVim file system.

 ## Giants' shoulders